PaRkThEcAr/PaRkThEcAr.github.io/docs/LetsReallyBuild/HostingRestAPI.md

 nav_order: 8
 ---
 ## Okay, so lets go about hosting this and using it.
+Originally written by u/PaRkThEcAr.
 ---

-JPrerequisites
+Prerequisites

-my most recent implimentation is done using Docker. if you dont have it installed, you can do so here :) macOS and Windows Users need Docker Desktop which can be found on [their site.](https://docs.docker.com/engine/install/)
+my most recent implementation is done using Docker. if you don't have it installed, you can do so here :) macOS and Windows Users need Docker Desktop which can be found on [their site.](https://docs.docker.com/engine/install/)

 With that, you now need to make a db.json file in your user/home directory.
 You can use [jsonlint](https://jsonlint.com) to verify it.
 But there are a few keys you need to have.
 Here is an example of what i use.
 (Not the full thing, but just a taste :)